gcwioro/vite-plugin-vue-i18n-typescript/README.md

 # unplugin-vue-i18n-dts-generation

-**A lightweight Vite plugin that generates TypeScript declaration files from JSON locale files, enabling type-safe internationalization keys for Vue 3 applications**
+**A standalone Vite plugin that generates TypeScript declaration files from JSON locale files, enabling type-safe internationalization keys for Vue 3 applications**

-This plugin automatically scans your locale JSON files, generates TypeScript type definitions, and provides a virtual module for loading translations at runtime.
+This is an **alternative to @intlify/unplugin-vue-i18n** with an improved approach focusing on type safety, performance, and simplicity.
+The plugin automatically scans your locale JSON files (supporting both **flat and nested structures**), generates TypeScript type definitions that **catch unknown translation key errors at compile time**, and provides a virtual module for loading translations at runtime.
+It works independently as a standalone implementation.

 ## Features

 - 🚀 **Seamless integration** with Vue 3 + Vite
 - 🔄 **Automatic generation** of TypeScript definitions from JSON locale files
-- 🎯 **Type-safe i18n keys** and message structure across your app
+- 🎯 **Compile-time type safety**: Catch unknown translation key errors before runtime
+- 📁 **Flexible file structure**: Works with both flat (`en.json`, `de.json`) and nested (`locales/en/messages.json`)
+  structures
 - 🔧 **Hot-reload support**: watches locale files in development for instant updates
 - 📦 **Deterministic output** with content hashing for consistent builds
 - ⚡ **High-performance**: